woocommerce/wc-api-ruby/README.md

 ## Release History

+- 2015-08-27 - 1.1.0 - Added `query` argument for GET and DELETE methods, reduced chance of nonce collisions and added support for urls including ports
 - 2015-08-27 - 1.0.3 - Encode all % characters in query string for OAuth 1.0a.
 - 2015-08-12 - 1.0.2 - Fixed the release date.
 - 2015-08-12 - 1.0.1 - Escaped oauth_signature in url query string.